Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Scenario Simulation: A real person acts as a mock interviewer to conduct a mock interview.

-- “Listen and Think” Ability Test:
+- “Listening and Thinking” Ability Test:

 - Acceptance Requirement: During the interviewer’s question, the Agent’s “internal thinking” area needs to update in real-time.
 For example, when the interviewer mentions “attention mechanism,” keywords like “Query, Key, Value” should immediately appear on the interface.